 - Smaller screen space

 - Limited battery life

 Consider both the capabilities and limitations of the platform when designing apps for watches.
-Design experiences where tasks can be accomplished easily using the watch interface, as shown in the following example:

 The majority of Wear OS devices have round displays, which have 22% less UI space than square displays.
 Round displays also need larger margins for text to be easily readable.

 Design for round devices first to make sure your layout works within the smaller size constraints.
 Designing for round displays makes it easier to adjust your content for square displays.

 People wearing watches are regularly in motion, whether they are standing, gesturing, or running to catch a bus.

 Material Design for Wear OS helps you design engaging app experiences.
 The following screenshots show a few illustrated examples of Wear OS apps that follow the principles described in this guide.